zachleigh/pronounce-php/README.md

 +-------+-------+
 ```

-Set the ouput destination with the --destination option.
+Set the ouput destination with the 'destination' option.
 Only one destination may be choosen.
-Setting the destination to 'string' produces a string instead of a table.
+Setting 'destination' to 'string' produces a string instead of a table.
 ```
 ./pronounce-php lookup desk,chair,pencil --destination=string